“Flowers are the most beautiful thing, God has given the world.” Christian Dior

 Birthdays in Australia are an important milestone.
 They are celebrated with great fanfare and flowers are an integral part of the festivities.
 Depending on your relationship with the persona celebrating the special day, here’s a comprehensive guide for gifting flowers for a birthday in Australia.

-Combinations: Combining flowers with gifts like perfumes, chocolates, books and stationery are the perfect way to make the individual feel special.
+Combinations: Combining flowers with gifts like perfumes, chocolates, books, and stationery is the perfect way to make the individual feel special.

 Birthday Greeting Card Ideas: Greeting Cards are a wonderful way to tie in your gift and flower arrangement.
 Avoid the staid and boring ‘Happy Birthday’ card and send a message from the heart like: “On the sweetest day, the sweetest person I know deserves a million sweet hugs.
 Hoping the rest of the year brings you more reasons to celebrate.
 Happy Birthday!”.